Alton St. Patrick's Day Festival

 From green beer to corned beef sandwiches, Irish car bomb drinks to fiddle music, businesses, restaurants and bars along Third Street, Broadway and State Streets in Alton will pull out all the stops as they celebrate the wearin’ of the green.

-Participating businesses include Bluff City Grill, Bossanova Martini Lounge and Restaurant, Bottle and Barrel, Catdaddy's Tavern, Chez Marilyn, Firehouse Tavern, Gatsby's Grille, Germania Brew Haus, Hops House at Argosy Casino Alton, Johnson's Corner, Morrison's Irish Pub, The Old Bakery Beer Company, Ragin Cajun Piano Bar, State Street Market of Alton and Tony’s Third Street Cafe.
+Participating businesses include Bluff City Grill, Bottle & Barrel, Catdaddy’s, Chez Marilyn, Firehouse Tavern, Hops House at Argosy Casino, Johnson’s Corner Restaurant, Morrison’s Irish Pub, Old Bakery Beer Co., Ragin Cajun Piano Bar, State Street Market, and Tony’s Third Street Cafe.

 Argosy Casino will provide a free shuttle throughout the event.
 Shuttle stops will be located at the corner of Belle and West 3rd Street, Johnson’s Corner, Bluff City Grill and Argosy Casino.